castlegateit/cgit-wp-security-tool/README.md

 Provides some WordPress and general security enhancements:

+*   Warn administrators if automatic updates are disabled.
+*   Warn administrators if the site email address is not set to a desired value.
+*   Warn administrators if no administrator users exist with a desired email address.
 *   Prevent exposure of usernames in author archives.
 *   Prevent exposure of usernames in XML feeds.
 *   Prevent PHP execution in the uploads directory.
 *   Block access to `xmlrpc.php`.
+*   Disable theme, plugin and core file modifications (includes automatic updates).
-*   Disable the theme editor and other file modifications in the dashboard.
+*   Disable the theme & plugin editor in the dashboard.
 *   Warn administrators if the default table prefix `wp_` is in use.
 *   Warn administrators if the default user account still exists.
 *   Prevent a user with the default "admin" username from being created.